Skip to Content

 My Many Colored Days Art Collages

-My Many Colored Days is a must have book for young children.
+My Many Colored Days is a simple but powerful book for exploring feelings with young children.
 It’s a short board book but it captures the children’s attention, describes feelings wonderfully and provides an opportunity to further discuss feelings.
 I can’t say I’m a big fan of Dr. Seuss (shhh, don’t tell!) but I love this book.

 My Many Colored Days book by Dr. Seuss